GirijaJoshi/BreastCancerClassification/README.md

     e.g. uxXyYclassC.png → 8975_idx5_x51_y1101_class0.png

-starting with patient id (8975_idx5), then X and Y are the coordinates where the patch were cropped from, and C indicates class: 0 is non-IDC and 1 is IDC
+Starting with patient id (8975_idx5), then X and Y are the coordinates where the patch were cropped from, and C indicates class: 0 is non-IDC and 1 is IDC

 ## Goals / Questions ##